Murder on the Dancefloor

-"Murder on the Dancefloor" is a song written by Gregg Alexander and Sophie Ellis-Bextor, produced by Alexander and Matt Rowe for Ellis-Bextor's first album, Read My Lips (2001).
-Released on 3 December 2001, the song peaked at number two on the UK Singles Chart and stayed on the chart for 23 weeks.
-The song became a top-10 hit worldwide, charting within the top three in Australia, New Zealand, and four European countries.
-In the United States, where the song was serviced to radio in September 2002, the single reached number nine on the Billboard Dance Singles Sales chart.
+"Murder on the Dancefloor" is a song written by Sophie Ellis-Bextor and Gregg Alexander, produced by Alexander and Matt Rowe for Ellis-Bextor's debut studio album, Read My Lips (2001).
+Released on 3 December 2001, the song peaked at number two on the UK Singles Chart and became a top-10 hit worldwide, charting within the top three in Australia, New Zealand, and four European countries.
+In the United States, the single reached number nine on the Billboard Maxi-Singles Sales chart.
 "Murder on the Dancefloor" is reported to have been the most played song in Europe in 2002.